YASH-Coder1117/Megatune.db/README.md

 Ensure your fine-tuned GPT-2 and T5 models are stored in directories like ./gpt2-finetuned-sql and ./fine-tuned-t5.
 Usage
-##Streamlit Application
+## Streamlit Application
-Run the Streamlit app to generate SQL queries from natural language input:
+Run the Streamlit app to generate SQL queries from natural language input: streamlit run app.py.

-streamlit run app.py
 Open the app in your browser.
 Enter a natural language query (e.g., "Display errors from the last 3 months").
 Click "Generate SQL" to view the translated query.